ello/wtf/artists.md

   - /about/what-is-ello/
   - /post/about-ello
 ---
-Ello — The Creators Network, is a publishing and collaboration platform connecting and supporting a global community of artists.
-Founded in 2013 by a group of art & design professionals, Ello re-imagines the future of creative work by providing a contemporary forum and virtual workplace for artists, brands, agencies, publishers, and their fans.
+Ello is The Creators Network, a publishing and collaboration platform connecting and supporting a global community of artists.
+Founded in 2013 by a collection of artists & designers, Ello re-imagines the future of creative work by providing a contemporary forum and virtual workplace for artists, brands, agencies, publishers, and their fans.

 At Ello we’re committed to advancing the intersection of art, creative opportunity and new media to inspire what only the internet has made possible.
 We believe that by empowering and rewarding today’s creators with visibility, influence and professional opportunity that we can embolden a generation of talent and transform the way creative work gets done.